detfis/detfis.github.io/_posts/2017-03-04-hello-world.md

 Sure - I have exactly 0 experience in creating online content, but there is no other way to acquire those skills than actually start doing them.

-Sure - I'm busy guy, but if I'm honest, if I stopped wasting time on FB, YT or any other time-wasters, I would be able to write at least one post per day.
+Sure - I'm a busy guy, but if I'm honest, if I stopped wasting time on FB, YT or any other time-wasters, I would be able to write at least one post per day.

 I don't HAVE TO use Wordpress - I'm running this blog in Jekyll, which is cool.

-**Secondly** - I realized that time, which is our the most valuable asset is actually not unlimited.
+**Secondly** - I realized that time, which is our the most valuable asset, is actually not unlimited.

-I realized, that if I don't stop putting my goals off I might not have time to achieve them.
+I realized that if I don't stop putting my goals off I might not have time to achieve them.
 And this really scared the shit out of me.

-**Thirdly** - now I'm confident, that I have something valuable to share.
+**Thirdly** - now I'm confident that I have something valuable to share.

 I've got couple of years industry experience, I've seen projects succeed, I've seen projects failed, I've worked in good companies, I've worked in bad ones, I've used great technologies and crappy ones.
 All learned the hard way.